MakeSchool-Tutorials/Node-Rotten-Potatoes/P13-Bells-And-Whistles/content.md

 </head>
 ```

 Now you can mess around with the CSS classes you have previously applied to achieve the look that you want!.
-Note that this will cause some areas of the app (i.e. trailers, home page, etc.) to look a _lot_ different from what we initially did.
+Note that this will cause some areas of the app to look a _lot_ different from what we initially did.
 But all of it is adjustable with some additional CSS!

 # Now Commit